CumulusNetworks/docs/content/cumulus-linux-50/Monitoring-and-Troubleshooting/Network-Troubleshooting/Mellanox-WJH.md

 ## Enable the WJH Service

-WJH is disabled by default.
+Cumulus Linux does not enable WJH by default.
 To enable the WJH service:

 ```
+cumulus@switch:~$ sudo systemctl enable what-just-happened
 cumulus@switch:~$ sudo systemctl start what-just-happened
 ```

 ## Configure WJH

-By default, WJH shows all layer 1, layer 2, layer 3, buffer, tunnel, and ACL related issues.
-You can configure WJH to show specific types of dropped packets only.
+By default, WJH monitors all layer 1, layer 2, layer 3, buffer, tunnel, and ACL related issues.
+You can configure WJH to monitor specific types of dropped packets only.

 Edit the `/etc/what-just-happened/what-just-happened.json` file and remove the drop category value from inside the square brackets ([]).
 You must restart the WJH service after you edit the file.

-The following example configures WJH to not show layer 1 and buffer packet drops:
+The following example configures WJH to only monitor forwarding, tunnel, and ACL packet drops:

 ```
 root@switch:~# sudo nano /etc/what-just-happened/what-just-happened.json